2022

 Ramirez-Atencia, Cristian; Bello-Orgaz, Gema; R-Moreno, Maria D; Camacho, David

-A Weighted Penalty Fitness for a Hybrid MOGA-CSP to solve Mission Planning Problems Inproceedings
+A Weighted Penalty Fitness for a Hybrid MOGA-CSP to solve Mission Planning Problems Proceedings Article

 In: XI Congreso Español de Metaheurísticas, Algoritmos Evolutivos y Bioinspirados (MAEB 2016), pp. 305–314, 2016.